xingzhou/containercafe/docs/architecture.md

 # Architecture

-OpenRadiant is software that you can subset and/or extend to produce software that you use to operate an enterprise container-native devops service.
+OpenRadiant is software that you can use, or extend to produce more capable software that you use, to operate an enterprise container-native devops service.

 One operating instantiation of the full platform is called an environment, and it contains one or more shards that operate